-The nCipher modules: nCipher 800 PCI and nCipher 1600 PCI are FIPS 140-2 level 3 embedded devices.
+The nShield modules: nShield F2 PCI, nShield F2 PCI Ultrasign are FIPS 140-2 level 2 embedded devices.
 The units are identical in operation and only vary in the processing speed.

 The module runs firmware provided by nCipher.
 There is the facility for the user to upgrade this firmware.
 In order to determine that the module is running the correct version of firmware they should use the NewEnquiry service which reports the version of firmware currently loaded.
-The validated firmware versions are 2.0.1 and 2.0.5.
+The validated firmware versions are 2.0.0, 2.0.2, 2.0.4 and 2.0.5.

 The module can be initialized to comply with the roles and services section at either level 2, role based authorization, or level 3, identity based authorization.
-See "To comply with FIPS 140-2 level 3 roles and services and key management" on page 21.
+See "To comply with FIPS 140-2 level 3 roles and services and key management" on page 22.
+The initialization parameters are reported by the NewEnquiry and SignModuleState services.
+A user can determine which mode the module is operating in using the KeySafe GUI or the command line utilities supplied with the module, or their own code - these operate outside the security boundary.